-Preliminary Hearings are also called “Preliminary Examinations,” and they resemble abbreviated trials in which witnesses offer testimony in order to provide evidence that the crimes charged were indeed committed, and that they were committed by the Defendant.
+Preliminary Hearings are also called “Preliminary Examinations.”
+They resemble abbreviated trials in which witnesses offer testimony in order to provide evidence that the crimes charged were indeed committed, and that they were committed by the Defendant.

 Preliminary Hearings, as their name suggests, take place early in the criminal justice process.
-Defendants only have a right to a Preliminary Hearing (or “Prelim”) if they have been charged with at least one Class A misdemeanor or higher (more serious).
+Defendants during the criminal case only have a right to a Preliminary Hearing (or “Prelim”) if they have been charged with at least one Class A misdemeanor or higher (more serious).
 The scale of crime severity is as follows (moving down from most serious to least serious):

 – 1st Degree Felony

 – 2nd Degree Felony